 The Imperial Palace is the residence where the Emperor lives, in other words, the palace in Japan.
 The current Imperial Palace is located in Chiyoda Ward, Tokyo, and it is a course of jogging and walking for people living in the city as a place full of greenery and water.

-The place where the current Imperial Palace is located is the place where “Edo castle” was in the Edo period.
+The place where the current Imperial Palace is located where “Edo castle” was in the Edo period.
 The Imperial Palace is located in the former site of Edo Castle.

-The Imperial Palace East Gardens is a place where you can easily see that the Imperial Palace was an old “Edo castle”.
-In addition, the area around the Imperial Palace East Gardens is also a place where many flowers are planted.
+The Imperial Palace East Gardens is where you can easily see that the Imperial Palace was an old “Edo castle.”
+Also, the area around the Imperial Palace East Gardens is a place where many flowers are planted.
 It is a perfect place for walks and dating even if you are not very interested in history.

-In the Imperial Palace “Bairin-Zaka Slope” is a place where hundreds of plum trees were planted, worshiping SUGAWARA no Michizane (god of lightening).
+In the Imperial Palace, “Bairin-Zaka Slope” is where hundreds of plum trees were planted, worshiping SUGAWARA no Michizane (god of lightning).
 It is said that the plantation was made in 1478, and it is a very plentiful plum spot with a history.
 The plum season is cold winter time (from December to February).
-Not only plum but “wax tree” and “hackberry” are planted in “Bairin-Zaka Slope”, and in autumn you can enjoy very beautiful autumn leaves.
+Not only plum but “wax tree” and “hackberry” are planted in “Bairin-Zaka Slope,” and in autumn, you can enjoy gorgeous autumn leaves.
 It is a place recommended for a walk while looking at beautiful plants.

-“Spectacles bridge” which combines two arched bridges is “main gate stone bridge”.
+“Spectacles Bridge,” which combines two arched bridges, is the “main gate stone bridge.”
 This stone bridge was made in 1887.
-At the time it was Edo Castle this was made of soil, but then it was replaced by a stone bridge like the present.
+At the time, Edo Castle was made of soil, but then it was replaced by a stone bridge like the present.

-Kitanomaru Park is a park located on the north side of the Imperial Palace as its name suggests.
-It was built on the former site of the “old Konoe Regiment”.
-It is a cherry blossom spot, crowded in the season of the cherry-blossom viewing, but it is relatively free in other seasons, and is a perfect place to take a walk.
+Kitanomaru Park is a park located on the north side of the Imperial Palace, as its name suggests.
+It was built on the former site of the “old Konoe Regiment.”
+It is a cherry blossom spot, crowded in the cherry-blossom viewing season, but it is relatively free in other seasons and is a perfect place to take a walk.

-The Imperial Palace is an oasis of a city full of greenery and is a perfect place to take a walk.
-It is surprising that people who are going for the first time “There was such a place in Tokyo”.
+The Imperial Palace is an oasis of a city full of greenery and a perfect place to walk.
+It is surprising that people going for the first time “There was such a place in Tokyo.”
 Please enjoy it when you stay nearby.

 Feature of Edo-jo Castle

-The “Imperial Palace” which is ruins of the Edo-jo Castle is one of the popular tourist attractions.
+The “Imperial Palace” which ruins the Edo-jo Castle is one of the popular tourist attractions.

 As well as palace or Imperial Household Agency Government building, you can see a feature of Edo-jo Castle here and there.

-Some facilities are open to the general public, such as Kokyo Higashi Gyoen (the East Garden of the Imperial Palace), Kitanomaru-koen Park, Kokyo-gaien (the outer garden of the Imperial Palace).
-Since a walk can be enjoyed freely, it is proud of deep-rooted popularity by a runner and a walker.
+Some facilities are open to the general public, such as Kokyo Higashi Gyoen (the East Garden of the Imperial Palace), Kitanomaru-Koen Park, Kokyo-gaien (the outer garden of the Imperial Palace).
+Since a walk can be enjoyed freely, it is proud of a runner and a walker’s deep-rooted popularity.

 The “Niju-bashi Bridge” (Double bridges of the Main Gate)

-Kokyo-gaien refers to the circumference of Imperial Palace, Kokyo Higashi Gyoen, and Kitanomaru-koen Park.
+Kokyo-gaien refers to the circumference of the Imperial Palace, Kokyo Higashi Gyoen, and Kitanomaru-Koen Park.
 It is circled all around in the moat, and the road is maintained neatly.

 The bridge which appears to the front is the “Stone Bridge of the Main Gate”, and the bridge built over the back is the “Iron Bridge of the Main Gate.”
-These two bridges are generically called “Niju-bashi Bridge.”
-Usually, the common people cannot cross this bridge.
+These two bridges are generically called the “Niju-bashi Bridge.”
+Usually, ordinary people cannot cross this bridge.

 The important cultural property